A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?

 Amongst the studies in this review, robustness tactics were relatively evenly spread across architecture, data, and optimization categories.
 Architectural approaches focused heavily on feedforward, convolutional methods.
 Methods focusing on full architectures limit their generalizability to new domains and/or corruption scenarios.
 Methods which introduced smaller motifs offer greater generalizability but often failed to close the robustness gap (especially in the noise case).
 On either end of the spectrum, no method was able to demonstrate constant or near-constant performance over all corruptions/alterations and severities and few or no guarantees on performance were provided in the context of non-adversarial distortions.

 Data augmentation techniques, especially those deriving from the Mixup method, yield marked improvements in task performance.
 Nonetheless, the Mixup-style approaches often require significant additional computational resources while measurable performance degradation still persists.
 Several studies demonstrated that training on narrow sets of corruption conditions produced narrow robustness for similar conditions, showing that DNNs can benefit from controlling for covariates during training but that the set of covariates is still small compared to the combinatorial explosion for covering all possibilities.
 Extending these approaches to control for a wider variety of corruptions is simply not practical given the extreme variability of the real world described by the long-tailed distributions from the SCM in Fig.~\ref{fig:scm}.
-Generally speaking, viewing non-adversarial corruptions/alterations as resulting from low likelihood samples from $E, S, R$ in the data generating distribution suggests augmentation techniques are unlikely to sufficiently scale to capture the tails of the underlying true distribution.
+Generally speaking, viewing non-adversarial corruptions/alterations as resulting from low-likelihood samples from the environment, sensor, and render nodes ($E, S, R$) of the data generating distribution suggests augmentation techniques are unlikely to sufficiently scale to capture the tails of the underlying true distribution.
 Many of the optimization strategies presented take a similar approach and as such, are likely to hit the same limitations.